São Tomé Travel Guide

 Is São Tomé and Príncipe touristy?

 Keep your routine vaccinations up to date.
 Hepatitis A, hepatitis B, and typhoid are often recommended, and yellow fever is required if you’re coming from or transiting through a high-risk country.
-Malaria has been greatly reduced here — the country aims to eliminate it by 2025 — but cases still happen, so speak to a travel clinic about whether prevention is right for you.
+In São Tomé and Príncipe, malaria has been greatly reduced — the country aims to eliminate it by 2025 — but cases still happen, so speak to a travel clinic about whether prevention is right for you.
 If you’ll be in rural areas or working with animals, rabies shots may also be advised.

 Power is 220 V / 50 Hz, using European-style Type C and Type F plugs.
 You can find adaptors in local markets, but expect to pay more than you would at home, they’re not always reliable, and you won’t get a receipt.
 It’s better to bring what you need with you.